infinum/dotnet-handbook/Education/Visual Studio features.md

 ### Connecting to Azure

 VS can be connected to Azure account by clicking on 'Manage connections' in 'Team' tab.
-When VS is connected to Azure it allows you a several different features, such as accessing DevOps git repository, selecting specific existing trigger (like blob or queue) from your Azure account etc. These Azure connections can also be used to connect to Azure database or other resources and manage them through VS itself.
+When VS is connected to Azure it allows you to use several different features, such as accessing DevOps git repository, selecting specific existing trigger (like blob or queue) from your Azure account etc. These Azure connections can also be used to connect to Azure database or other resources and manage them through VS itself.